This privacy notice provides you with details of how we collect and process your personal data.

-We do not collect any Sensitive Dataabout you.
-Sensitive data refers to data that includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
-We do not collect any information about criminal convictions and offences.
+We do not collect any Sensitive Data about you.
+Sensitive data refers to data that includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data.
+We do not collect any information about criminal convictions and offenses.

 HOW WE USE YOUR PERSONAL DATA